Scott Trail Rocket Review Facts

 .
 Although the upper mesh is light and flexible, the rubber toe bumper provides sufficient protection to the front of the shoe.
 As mentioned before, the shoe does not have a rock plate, but the firmness of the Aerofoam outsole provides adequate protection in most environments.

-Although considered a neutral shoe, the Trail Rocket has a moderate amount of cushioning and some arch support without being too obviously corrective.
-The heel cup is rather minimalistic and may not be ideal for extreme terrain requiring more advanced support.
+Albeit a neutral shoe, the Trail Rocket's amount of cushioning is moderate.
+The arc support is also present although it is not too heavy.
+The minimalistic heel cup might not be the optimal choice for running on rough or extreme terrains that require more support.
 Many runners took advantage of the very back (heel lock) eyelets to keep the shoe snug around the heel.
 Adjusting the laces for the severity of the terrain can often prevent excessive movement of the foot within the shoe.

 When new, the Trail Rocket was priced in the mid to upper price range for trail shoes.
 Because it is an older model and a version 2.0 was released in 2015, you can now find some pretty good deals on this shoe.
 Since the shoe does run true to size, according to most, you are probably safe buying online.
 With the price of shoes going up every year, buying an older model is often a good way to determine if you like a brand.